leo277/frontend-test/README.md

 Yale-NUS College IT - Front-End Short Test
 ==========================================

-Howdy!
-Welcome to the Yale-NUS College IT front-end short test.
-Thank you for your interest in working with us.
-We would like you to complete a short test.

 ###Test description:

 The objective of this test is to have you complete a short front-end task.
-This will help us gauge your understanding of frontend engineering and let us know if you are ready to take our long test.
 Please use any industry standards, best practices, performance tips and code style that you support.
-We are looking for engineers with varying skill levels so do your best.
-Thank you for taking the time to take our test.

 ###Requirements:

 0. All computation must take place on the client.
 Sorry no posting to the server, we want to see your front end skills.